technikhil314/offline-diff-viewer/README.md

 # offline-diff-viewer

-## Why another diff viewer and motivation behind the tool

-### Resoning for building yet another diff viewer tool
+## Resoning for building yet another diff viewer tool

 I realise we are missing a diff viewer that is